NCAR/python-tutorial/source/tutorials/beginner.rst

     Then create a variable associated with the opened file, here it is called :python:`datafile`.

-    The 'r' argument in the open command indicates that we are opening the file for reading capabilities.
+    The :python:`'r'` argument in the open command indicates that we are opening the file for reading capabilities.
 Other input arguments for open include :python:`'w'`, for example, if you wanted to write to the file.